gestewa/presentations/PITCHME.md

 ---

-> Can you trust your car that has a definite possibility to kill you?
+> Can you trust your car if there is a definite possibility to kill you?